greenbone/templates/ISSUE_TEMPLATE-template.md

 <!--
-If reporting an issue please try to provide the information asked below.
+When reporting an issue, please try to provide the information asked below.

 Before reporting an issue please: